nomoneyrecord/fantasy-stock-trader/README.md

 ## Features
 - Real-time stock data simulation
+- Portfolio log

+## Future Updates
+- Access to current stock news
+- Trend ticker
-- Portfolio management
+- Portfolio pie chart and growth trends

 ## Technologies Used
-- Frontend: React
+- **Frontend:** React
-- Backend: Flask, SQLAlchemy
+- **Backend:** Flask, SQLAlchemy
-- Database: PostgreSQL, hosted on ElephantSQL
+- **Database:** PostgreSQL, hosted on ElephantSQL
+- **API:** Finnhub - This free API is used to fetch real-time data for stock prices.
+For more information about this API, visit https://finnhub.io/
-- Deployment: Render
+- **Deployment:** Render

+- **Note on API Keys**:
+  - You will need to register for an API key to use Finnhub endpoints.
+  - Ensure to store your API key securely and do not expose it in public repositories.
+Use environment variables to manage API keys securely.

 ## Installation and Setup